-- Production from MCE contracted resources and potential curtailment costs - Costs associated with allocated resources procured by other entities (e.g., CAM, RMR, etc.)
+- Wholesale energy prices - Locational marginal prices - Resource adequacy costs - Costs for services provided by the CAISO (e.g., ancillary services) - Production from MCE contracted resources and potential curtailment costs - Costs associated with allocated resources procured by other entities (e.g., CAM, RMR, etc.)

 MCE rates are set by MCE's Board of Directors annually, and while rates are influenced by power supply costs, customer rates will not necessarily change in lock-step with the projected change in power supply costs over time, as financial reserves are available to help provide rate stability.
 MCE rates are below those of the incumbent utility, despite MCE's higher renewable energy content and the imposition of various PG&E surcharges.
 MCE expects to meet its objective of maintaining competitive rates over time.
-However, while MCE's costs are expected to be relatively stable due to its forward procurement and price hedging practices, considerable uncertainty exists in the PCIA proceeding and the incumbent utility's generation rates, both of which are relevant to MCE's competitive rates assessment.
+However, while MCE's costs are expected to be relatively stable due to its forward procurement and price hedging practices, considerable uncertainty exists in the Power Charge Indifference Adjustment ("PCIA") proceeding and the incumbent utility's generation rates, both of which are relevant to MCE's competitive rates assessment.